Ever Fallen in Love (With Someone You Shouldn't've): Background and writing

 In November 1977, the Buzzcocks were on a headline tour of the UK.
-Before a gig at the Clouds (also known as the Cavendish Ballroom) in Edinburgh, they stayed the night.
+Before a gig at Clouds (also known as the Cavendish Ballroom) in Edinburgh, they stayed the night.
 Pete Shelley later recalled:

-"We were in the Blenheim Guest House with pints of beer, sitting in the TV room half-watching Guys and Dolls.
-One of the characters, Adelaide, is saying to Marlon Brando's character, 'Wait till you fall in love with someone you shouldn't have.'
-"I thought, 'fallen in love with someone you shouldn't have?'
-Hmm, that's good."

-The following day Shelley wrote the lyrics of the song, in a van outside the main post office on nearby Waterloo Place.
+The following day, Shelley wrote the lyrics of the song in a van outside the main post office on nearby Waterloo Place.
 The music followed soon after.
 In an interview, Shelley said that the song was about a man named Francis Cookson that he lived with for about seven years.

 Music and lyrics

 The music and lyrics, as well as the singing, belong to Shelley.
 The song uses the verse-chorus formal pattern and is in the key of E major.
-Both the verse and the chorus start with C# minor chords (sixth degree in E major, and relative minor key of E major), which "give [the song] a distinctly downbeat, edgy feel."
+Both the verse and the chorus start with C♯ minor chords (sixth degree in E major, and relative minor key of E major), which "give [the song] a distinctly downbeat, edgy feel."
 The minor chords and the B-major-to-D-major move in the chorus are unusual for a 1970s punk song, yet they contribute to its ear-catching nature, along with the vocal melody.
 The verses feature a guitar riff and a double stroke tom-tom drum pattern over the E chord.
 The vocal melody ranges from G#3 to baritone F#4 in the verses and chorus; in the ending, Shelley hits a tenor G4 and then a G#4.

 The lyrics consist of two verses (of which one is repeated) and a chorus.
-According to music critic Mark Deming, "the lyrics owe less to adolescent self-pity than the more adult realization of how much being in love can hurt – and how little one can really do about it."
+According to music critic Mark Deming, "the lyrics owe less to adolescent self-pity than the more adult realization of how much being in love can hurt — and how little one can really do about it."

 Pitchfork's Jason Heller described the music by writing, "Guitars seethe and beats clench.
 Shelley sings like a man whose entire existence hangs by a single frayed nerve."